ULJ-Yale/qunex/README.md

                                            Improved RunTurnkey code and tested on Docker
 * 0.19.02 [connector] Further improvements to RunTurnkey code and testing on Docker
 * 0.19.03 [library] Tweak to gitmnap function to allow more robust adding of files during commit/push
+* 0.19.04 [connector] Improved log handling for hcp functions in RunTurnkey code

 =======
 [Mind and Brain Lab]: http://mblab.si